-As everyone, including car makers, will agree, preserving the environment is one of our most important challenges.
+Preserving the environment is an important challenge in the age of climate change.
 So it would seem only logical that the environmental impact of a car should be one of your main priorities.
-Unfortunately, things are not always quite as easy as they seem.
+Greenhouse gases, carbon dioxide, hybrid vehicles and renewable energy are the new quality criteria – isn’t it as simple as that?
+Unfortunately, things are not always quite as easy as using waterless car wash.

 Why ecologically friendly is also economically friendly

 When thinking about an ecologically friendly car, a used one will probably be the last thing that comes to mind.
 Two remarkable articles in technology publication Wired and science magazine Scientific American have effectively busted this myth and shed new light on the topic.